EXHALE'S THERAPEUTIC OFFERINGS

 Group therapy affords the opportunity for guests to experience connection, validation, and empathy.
 The group setting also helps normalize symptoms because people witness others experiencing similar struggles.
 People can learn from each other when practicing community, sharing, reaching for support, and building safety.
 After all, it’s critical for trauma survivors to not feel alone in their journey of healing.

 This is a method that integrates nervous system processes with cognitive and emotional processes in the treatment of trauma.
-Unassimilated somatic responses evoked in trauma, involving both arousal and defensive responses, are shown to contribute to many PTSD symptoms and to be critical elements in the use of Sensorimotor Psychotherapy.
-By using the body in processing trauma, this modality directly treats the effects of trauma on the body, which in turn facilitates emotional and cognitive processing and repair.
+Unassimilated somatic responses evoked in trauma, involving both arousal and defensive responses, are shown to contribute to many PTSD symptoms.
+By using the body in processing trauma, the effects of trauma on the body can be treated directly, which in turn facilitates emotional and cognitive processing and repair.
 The process often leads to a "moment of triumph" or breakthrough leaving the individual more empowered and settled inside.

 We consider everyone's individual attachment styles and how these affect relationships.
 We work through developmental trauma and help guests build safety with others by learning to listen to self, establishing healthy boundaries, utilizing one’s own voice, reaching for support, and considering needs.